 -

-- Higher VRAM is a notable advantage in AMD Radeon RX GPUs, with models frequently providing 16 GB or more, such as the RX 6800 XT or RX 7900 XT.
+- Higher VRAM is a notable advantage of AMD Radeon RX GPUs, with models often offering 16 GB or more, such as the RX 6800 XT and RX 7900 XT.

 - NVIDIA GeForce RTX cards, while typically featuring lower VRAM at similar price points (e.g., RTX 4070 has 12 GB), compensate with faster memory bandwidth due to their GDDR6X implementation.